 For example, with a two-channel master bus, a Mono track has one input and two outputs; a Stereo track has two inputs and two outputs.

-If Edit > Preferences > Audio > Connection of Tracks and Busses is set to manual, then tracks will be left disconnected by default and there will be as many outputs as there are inputs.
+If Edit > Preferences > Signal Flow > Track and Bus Connections is set to manual, then tracks will be left disconnected by default and there will be as many outputs as there are inputs.
 It is up to the user to connect them as desired.
 This is not a particularly useful way to work unless something fairly unusual is done with signal routing and processing.
 It is almost always preferable to leave Ardour make connections automatically, even if some changes are manually done later.